helioborges/resume/README.md

 # README
-Example App: https://resume-w4vt.onrender.com/ (it takes a few minutes for the host to start the app)
+Example App: https://resume-w4vt.onrender.com/ (it takes a few minutes for the host to start the app).

+Everytime it starts, it reseeds the database, so you can change anything you want there.

+# RESUME APP

-Basic Resume App with Devise/Login
+Basic Resume App with Devise/Login.

-simple_form with nested attributes
+simple_form with nested attributes.

-bootstrap and fontawesome
+bootstrap and fontawesome.

-active_storage (local) for uploads
+active_storage (local) for uploads.

-It's configured to work with 'render.com' deployment
+It's configured to work with 'render.com' deployment.

 Few tests already done, more incoming.